The 10 golden rules of expense reports

 VAT is rarely reclaimed for expense reports as the process is complex, time-consuming and frightens most companies.
 However, all the expense reports put together represent a total amount of recoverable VAT that should not be overlooked.
 As a reminder, VAT can be reclaimed on meal expenses (including business meals), corporate gifts and certain travel expenses (rental and maintenance of commercial vehicles in particular).
 To save money, the company can acquire an automated solution that will allow it to reclaim VAT on expense reports effortlessly.
 It’s simple and practical.

-5. Digitize your receipts and invoices
+5. Digitise your receipts and invoices

 Did you know?
 As of 2017, digital supporting documents now have the same probative value as paper supporting documents in the eyes of the administration.
 However, certain conditions must be respected, in particular secure archiving for 6 years and a guarantee of the document’s authenticity (electronic signature, stamp, etc.).

-Digitizing expense reports has many advantages: it saves time and is more convenient, it reduces fraud and errors and allows remote accessibility, etc. There are so many reasons to say goodbye to manual expense report processing.
+Digitising expense reports has many advantages: it saves time and is more convenient, it reduces fraud and errors and allows remote accessibility, etc. There are so many reasons to say goodbye to manual expense report processing.

 6. Simplify the approval process